1.2.2012

 to talk about completed actions in the past:

-My brother got a new job in Madrid last week.
+My brother got a new job in Madrid last week.to talk about habits in the past:

 What did he say when you told him?